trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 The ``type`` and ``mapping`` attributes must be defined for each field:

-* ``type`` - Presto data type
+* ``type`` - Trino data type
 * ``mapping`` - The integer index of the column in the CSV line (the first column is 0, the second is 1, and so on)

 ``dataFormat`` and ``formatHint`` are not supported and must be omitted.

-The following Presto data types are supported by the CSV encoder:
+The following Trino data types are supported by the CSV encoder:

 * ``BIGINT``
 * ``INTEGER``